ronlanla/cover-client-js/docs/programmatic-interface.md

 Including `baseBuild` will enable a differential analysis.

-The second parameter is an optional settings object, containing analysis settings to be uploaded to the Diffblue Cover api.
+The second parameter is an optional settings object, containing analysis settings to be uploaded to the Diffblue Cover API.

 The third parameter is an optional options object, to configure the behavior of the `run` method.
 The available options are:

 1. `outputTests` (string).
 A directory path.
 If provided, test files will be written to this directory when the analysis ends.
+If the directory does not exist it will be created.
 2. `writingConcurrency` (integer) The maximum number of test files to write concurrently, if `outputTests` is provided. (default: 20)
 3. `pollingInterval` (number) How often to poll for new results and the current analysis status, in seconds. (default: 60 seconds)
 4. `onResults` (function) Callback that will be called once for every group of new results per polling cycle.
 Receives two parameters:
     * `results` (array) An array of result objects, grouped by `sourceFilePath` (see [Group results](#-group-results) below).
-    * `filename` (string) The computed destination test file name for the results e.g. for results for the class `Foo` the `filename` would be `FooTest.java`.
+    * `filename` (string) The computed destination test file name for the results.
+For example, the `filename` for results for the class under test `Foo` would be `FooTest.java`.
 5. `onError` (function) Callback that will be called once if the `run` method throws an error.
 If provided, the thrown error will be swallowed, and the promise returned by the `run` call will resolve rather than reject.
 Receives one parameter:
     * `error` (error) The thrown error object.